ImageMagick/Usage-Markdown/warping/index.md

 Using different [Virtual Pixel](../misc/#virtual-pixel) settings such as '`Background`' will produce the same effect as adding "[`-border`](../option_link.cgi?border)", but without enlarging the image.

 Other [Virtual Pixel](../misc/#virtual-pixel) settings can produce much more interesting effects in the central imploded region.
-For example using a '`Tile`' setting can add highly distorted copies of the image.
+For example, using a '`Tile`' setting can add highly distorted copies of the image.

-For example here I implode simple box image using this setting...
+For example, here I implode simple box image using this setting...

 ~~~
 convert -size 94x94 xc:red -bordercolor white -border 3 \